k0fis/kfsSmssTest/README.md

 User name and password are stored in <i>src/main/realm.properties</i>
-Default user is <b>novak</b> and password is <b>novak</b> there is possible to add new user, ie:
+Default user is <b>novak</b> and password is <b>novak</b> there is possible to add new user - add new line, ie:
 <pre>
 walley=kreslo,kfsSmss
 </pre>
+For more information about add/configure users see <a href="http://wiki.eclipse.org/Jetty/Tutorial/Realms"> http://wiki.eclipse.org/Jetty/Tutorial/Realms</a> - HashLoginService

 Every incoming event is just logged into jetty log.
 Request for send SMS is filled every thirds.

 This behavior can be changed in <i>src/main/java/kfs/kfsSmss/sms.java</i>